guglxni/DevTrack/webapp/README.md

 ## Overview

 This web application provides a user-friendly interface for demonstrating the capabilities of the ASD Assessment API.
-It showcases all four API endpoints through an intuitive, responsive interface designed for presentations and stakeholder demonstrations.
+It showcases all API endpoints through an intuitive, responsive interface designed for presentations and stakeholder demonstrations.

 ## Features

-- **Tabbed Interface**: Organized into four tabs, one for each API endpoint
+- **Tabbed Interface**: Organized into tabs, one for each API endpoint
 - **Interactive Forms**: User-friendly input forms for each endpoint
 - **Visual Feedback**: Response time indicators and formatted JSON responses
 - **Error Handling**: Clear error messages and recovery options